Ads

 Figure 8.
 Shielded wire harness for flight control

 Step 2—Refer to the bundle derating curves in Figure 4.
-The 20 percent curve is selected since circuit analysis indicate that 20 percent or less of the wire in the harness would be carrying power currents and less than 20 percent of the bundle capacity would be used.
+The 20 percent curve is selected since circuit analysis indicates that 20 percent or less of the wire in the harness would be carrying power currents and less than 20 percent of the bundle capacity would be used.
 Find 35 (on the horizontal axis), since there are 35 wires in the bundle, and determine a derating factor of 0.52 (on the vertical axis) from the 20 percent curve.

 Step 3—Derate the size 22 free air rating by multiplying 16.2 by 0.52 to get 8.4 amps in harness rating.
 Derate the size 20 free air rating by multiplying 21.5 by 0.52 to get 11.2 amps in-harness rating.